Amine Salama: Club career

 A youth product of Montrouge, Salama began his senior career with Dunkerque in 2022.
 He made his professional debut with Dunkerque in a 1–1 Ligue 2 tie with Paris FC on 28 January 2022.

 In June 2022, Salama signed a four-year contract with Angers.

+On 31 January 2024, Salama was loaned by Caen.

+On 3 February 2025, he moved on loan to Torino in Italian Serie A, with an option to buy.
+He never appeared for Torino during the loan, mostly dealing with a hamstring injury.

 Personal life

-Born in France, Salama is of Moroccan descent.
+Amine Salama was born in Paris, France.
+He holds French and Moroccan nationalities.